cupy/cupy/docs/source/reference/interoperability.rst

 .. warning::

-    ``__cuda_array_interface__`` specifies that the object lifetime must be managed by the user, so it is an undefined behavior if the object is destroyed while the consumer is still using the exported object.
+    ``__cuda_array_interface__`` specifies that the object lifetime must be managed by the user, so it is an undefined behavior if the exported object is destroyed while still in use by the consumer.

 .. note::